 What Causes Facebook issues in Safari?

 Facebook issues on Safari could be caused by an overwhelming amount of junk files that have accumulated over time on your Mac.
-You can clean up all these unnecessary files using Mac repair app and enjoy a faster and cleaner macOS.
+Cleaning up these unnecessary files might be beneficial, and there are several tools available for this purpose, including Mac repair app, that can assist you in enjoying a faster and cleaner macOS.

 An outdated browser is also a common culprit when this error occurs.
 Since you’re accessing Facebook using Safari, then you need to check if there are updates to the browser you need to install.
 You can usually see an Update notification on the upper right corner of the Safari browser that warns you that your browser is outdated and an update is available for download.
 This is particularly true if you notice that Facebook is slow on Safari only and works fine on other browsers.

 Old browser cache, cookies, and other website data might also be getting in the way of Safari connecting to the Facebook server.
 If it has been sometime before you cleaned up your browser, this is a good opportunity to do.
 Not only will this fix any problems you are having with Safari, it will also improve the browser’s speed and performance.

 Another factor you have to consider is your Facebook credentials.
 If you changed your password recently and has not updated the saved password on your browser, then that could be the reason why you’re having problems connecting to Facebook.

 You also need to check the browser extensions you have installed on Safari.
 In most cases, an incompatible plugin or add on is preventing Safari from communicating with the Facebook servers.
 One particular extension that needs to be mentioned is the ad blocker.
 No matter what kind of ad blocker you are using, you will certainly experience an error of one form or another, not just with Facebook but with all other websites that rely on ads for generating revenue.